The Societe Franco-Britannique De Cardiff was founded in

 These and other meetings will take place in Insole Court, Llandaff,

-on Saturday evenings at 7.15 pm, except where indicated otherwise.
+on Saturday evenings at 6.00 or 6.15 pm, except where indicated otherwise.

 ||Social events take place throughout the year: Fête de Noël, Fête des Rois, Mardi Gras,